AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 | `method` | string | The HTTP method used |
 | `message` | string | A message describing the result |

-## GET migration summary
+## GET projects migration summary

-Use this endpoint to get the migration summary for a specific project.
+Use this endpoint to retrieve the migration summary for a specific project.

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/projects/{projectId}/summary`